Shooter killed in West Texas after 5 people died, at least 21 injured, police say

-The suspect was driving one vehicle and at one point ditched that vehicle, taking over a United States Postal Service mail truck, Gerke said.

-Officers made contact with the suspect at the Cinergy movie theater between Midland and Odessa.
-The suspect and officers exchanged gunfire and the suspect was shot and killed, he said.

-Gerke said the subject was identified as a white male in his 30's.
-His name and motive were not given.
+Gerke said the shooter was identified as a white male in his 30s.
+His name and a motive were not given.

-Midland Mayor Jerry Morales told CNN a Department of Public Safety officer pulled over a vehicle on an interstate highway Saturday.

-"That's when he shot the officer and then took off and started shooting randomly," Morales said.
-"Everything happened after that."
+Gerke said the incident began at 3:17 p.m.
+CT (4:17 p.m.
+ET) when a Department of Public Safety officer attempted to make a traffic stop on a gold Honda.
+When the vehicle came to a stop, the driver shot the officer, he said.

+The driver traveled west into Odessa and shot another person, then continued through the city where "there were multiple victims," the chief said.
+The shooter abandoned his vehicle at one point, stole a mail truck and shot at more people, Gerke said.

 A law enforcement official told CNN that agents from the FBI's Midland office are responding to assist with the incident.
 The Midland office is a satellite office of the FBI's El Paso division.